How to Deal With a Drug Addict Son or Daughter in College

 – Set clear boundaries for yourself reflecting what you should and shouldn’t do for your child.
 Addicts are notoriously efficient in testing the boundaries of their close ones through manipulation.

 – Practice self-care as an act of making your needs a priority.
 Your stress grows toward a point of burnout while you take intense care of your children through a prolonged period of turmoil.
-This increasing stress can take a toll on your physical and mental health conditions resulting in anxiety, depression, concentration problems, diabetes, cancer, heart disease and so forth.
+This increasing stress can take a toll on your physical and mental health conditions resulting in anxiety, depression, concentration problems, diabetes, cancer, heart disease, and so forth.

 To help you with such a situation, Tranquil Shores offers counseling sessions for parents of drug addicts.
 We take special care to inform you about the steps you need to take to treat your addicted children.
 The trained and experienced staffs of Tranquil Shores provide emotional support in two ways: During your recovery process, so that you can reach sobriety; and after your recovery, so that you can stay sober.

 You are likely to learn methods that have proven successful in surviving the grief and pain, in therapy sessions during treatment.
-Afterwards, through the Alumni Group, meeting with other Tranquil Shores “graduates,” you’ll receive encouragement in staying sober, and offer encouragement in return.
+Afterward, through the Alumni Group, meeting with other Tranquil Shores “graduates,” you’ll receive encouragement in staying sober, and offer encouragement in return.

 Your losses have happened.
 Some can’t be recovered.
 But some can.
 Tranquil Shores will help you recover one of your most important values-your ability to think clearly, to cope successfully with life, to earn back your self-respect and the respect of others.
 In short the way to reclaim your life.